sanchezjustin571/Creating-Virtual-Machines-Virtual-Networks-and-Domain-Controllers/README.md

 </p>
 <p>
 Ensure your virtual machine is on the virtual network you created earlier.
 Click "Review + Create" followed by "Create".
 </p>
 <br />

+# Note: It is only necessary to connect to your VNET if you intend on using these VM's for Network excersises.

 <p>
 <img width="656" height="380" alt="image" src="https://github.com/user-attachments/assets/563503e6-0962-478b-a6ff-897532d7614d" />